 Due to health and safety and transport limitations, Ansell is not able to supply adhesives particularly with accelerators.
 It may be neccessary to source similar adhesives locally.

-Adhesives are changing all the time, so please check with customer services which adhesives are applicable to suit materials such as polyurethane.
+Adhesives are changing all the time, so please check with customer services which adhesives are applicable to suit materials such as nylon, cordura and polyester.